albertojromerot/ZNE-Quantum-Circuit-Noise-Mitigation/README.md

 ## Documentation
-- Detailed explanations of the ZNE technique, noise mitigation methods, and extrapolation techniques are provided within the code files.
+- Detailed explanations of the Zero-Noise Extrapolation (ZNE) technique, noise mitigation methods, and extrapolation techniques are provided within the code cells and markdown cells of the Jupyter Notebook "[Zero-Noise Extrapolation Task](notebooks/Zero_Noise_Extrapolation_(ZNE)_Task.ipynb)" available in this repository.

+  Users can refer to this notebook for comprehensive explanations and insights into the implementation and workings of the ZNE techniques presented in the repository.

 ## Example Notebooks